solid-lite/draft-spec/README.md

 ### 8. Cross-Origin Resource Sharing (CORS)

-Solid apps typically access data from multiple sources.
-However, Web browsers by default prevent apps that run on one origin from accessing data on other origins.
-This cross-origin protection is a security mechanism that ensures malicious websites cannot simply read your profile or banking details from other websites.
-However, this reasonable default poses a problem even for benevolent Solid apps, which might have good reasons to access data from different places.
-For instance, a Solid app at https://app.example/ would be prevented from accessing data on https://guinan.example/ or https://darmok.example/, even when Guinan and Darmok have given the user of the app their permission to see some of their data.

-For cases where the other origins have their own access protection mechanism — like within Solid — the browser’s built-in cross-origin protection is actually an obstacle rather than a feature.
-After all, storages already ensure through access control that certain documents can only be accessed by specific people or applications.
-Preventively blocking apps from different origins thus introduces an unnecessary barrier.
+Solid applications seamlessly integrate data from disparate sources.
+However, web browsers, by default, adhere to the Same-Origin Policy, restricting requests to different domains for security reasons.
+This precaution, vital for preventing malicious data retrieval, can inadvertently restrict legitimate Solid applications.

+Consider an application at `https://app.example/` aiming to fetch data from `https://sourceA.example/` and `https://sourceB.example/`.
+If Source A and Source B have granted the necessary permissions, the browser's inherent protections still inhibit this integration.

+In Solid environments, where robust access control mechanisms are innate, browser-imposed restrictions may be redundant.
+The objective is to empower data owners to specify their resource access permissions.

-Fortunately, Web servers can indicate to the browser that certain documents do not require cross-origin protection.
-This mechanism to selectively disable that protection is called Cross-Origin Resource Sharing or CORS [FETCH].
-By responding to browser requests with a specific combination of HTTP headers, servers can indicate which actions are allowed for a given resource.
-For Solid, the goal is to allow all actions on the CORS level, such that the deeper Authorization layer can exert full control over the app’s allowed permissions.
-The next section describes how to achieve this through the right HTTP header configuration.
+To address this, the Cross-Origin Resource Sharing (CORS) [FETCH] mechanism comes into play.
+CORS permits servers to indicate accessible resources via specific HTTP headers.
+For Solid, the goal is to facilitate unrestricted CORS interactions, allowing the underlying Authorization layer to manage access control.
+The ensuing section provides directives for the requisite HTTP header configuration.

 ### 9. Identity
 - WebID: An identifier scheme using URIs, describing how to set up and use WebIDs.